sanbox-irl/gml_fmt/README.md

 It is currently only a CLI, though the following platforms will be supported:

-- [-] A simple CLI to autoformat on request.
+- [x] A simple CLI to autoformat on request.
 - [ ] A watcher, spawned by CLI, to format all .gml files on save.
 - [ ] A GMEdit plugin to support formatting without saving and to avoid further writes.
 - [ ] A CLI to allow other programs to seamlessly tap into **gml_fmt**.

 ### Features

-- [-] Can handle code which will not compile.
+- [x] Can handle code which will not compile.
 - [ ] Always produces the same output given the same series of tokens, regardless of whitespace.
 - [ ] Extremely fast with few allocations.
 - [ ] Opinionated.
 It will have only the minorist of configuration options.